daherb/corpus-services-ng/doc/List_of_corpus_functions.md

 The function can be used on:
 BasicTranscriptionData

+ExbEventTokenizationChecker:   This class issues warnings if the tokenization tier contains events with internal whitespace characters The function has a fixing option: false
+The function can be used on:
+BasicTranscriptionData

 ExbFileCoverageChecker:   This class checks whether files are both in the exb file and file system.
 The function has a fixing option: false